Alfresco/alfresco-sdk/docs/advanced-topics/upgrading.md

 ## Copy run scripts from base to target

-1. Copy run.bat and run.sh from base to target project
+1. Copy run.bat and run.sh from base to target project.

 ## Copy the docker directory from base into target

-1. Recursively copy the docker directory from base into target
+1. Recursively copy the docker directory from base into target.

-2. Clean up references in the docker-compose.yml file
+2. Clean up references in the docker-compose.yml file.

 In the docker directory copied from the base, edit the docker-compose.yml file to change references to the base project name to the target project name.

 ## Copy the platform-docker directory into target

-1. Recursively copy the *-platform-docker directory into target
+1. Recursively copy the \*-platform-docker directory into target

 2. Rename the directory.
 The name of the directory should follow the same pattern as the existing project.
-For example, if the existing project is test-aio-301 then the platform-docker directory should be called test-aio-301-platform-docker.
+For example, if the existing project is upgrade-test then the platform-docker directory should be called upgrade-test-platform-docker.

 ## Clean up references in the platform-docker directory in target